|

 tickling her neck and shoulders with his mouth and his loose hair.

-Eowyn wriggled and laughed beneath him, and they hugged tightly.
+Eowyn wriggled, laughing, beneath him, and they hugged tightly.

 Then Legolas suddenly stilled.
 "Wait, melmenya!
 I have something

-else for you!"
-And he jumped up and ran into the sitting
+He jumped up, and ran into the sitting room.
+Moments later he

-Eowyn examined it carefullyit was a cylinder, about ten
+Eowyn examined it closely.
+It was a cylinder, about ten inches

 fabric nor parchment, but something similar to both, and its ends